aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 ## Running `ecs-agent`

 Because gVisor only implements a limited set of Linux's syscalls, some things do not work with it.
-Anything expected to interact with the kernel on a lower level may not work as expected.
+Anything expected to interact with the system on a lower level may not work as expected.

 An example that immediately becomes apparent is the agent that ECS uses to manage your EC2 instances.
 On [Amazon ECS-Optimized Amazon Linux 2][] the [ECS agent][] is normally started by the ecs-init systemd service, and runs a Docker container itself.
 Because it needs low level access to the system it runs on, it does not play nicely with gVisor.